 There are several health insurance options designed specifically for international and study abroad students.
 In this blog, we’ll help you understand and compare these plans so you can pick the right coverage and focus on your studies not medical worries.

-Non-U.S. Citizens in the USA: As non-resident aliens, international students, F1 visa holders, scholars, J visa holders, and people involved in cultural exchange programs on F, J, M, or Q visas (and dependant family members) are not subject to the individual mandate for their first five years in the US.
-All other J visa categories (teacher, trainee, work and travel, au pair, high school, etc.) are not subject to the ACA individual mandate if they are in the U.S. for two of the past six years.
-Since international students are not subject to the mandate, they are not required to buy a student medical insurance plan that meets ACA requirements.
+Non-U.S. Citizens in the USA: As non-resident aliens, international students, F1 visa holders, scholars, J visa holders, and people involved in cultural exchange programs on F, J, M, or Q visas (and dependant family members) are not required to satisfy the Affordable Care Act individual mandate for their first five years in the US.
+Other J visa categories (teacher, trainee, work and travel, au pair, high school, etc.) have specific J visa insurance requirements but are not subject to the ACA individual mandate.
+Since international students are not subject to the Obamacare requirements, they can buy student insurance on American Visitor Insurance and are not required to buy an international student medical insurance plan to meets ACA requirements.

-U.S. Citizens: Under the ACA, all US citizens, nationals, and resident aliens are required to buy the minimum essential coverage (ACA-compliant coverage), unless they are exempt.
-Exempt US citizens include U.S. citizens who reside outside of the U.S. for 330 of any 365-day period, or have a tax home (main place of work or employment, or your main residence) in a foreign country, and are a bona fide resident of a foreign country.
+U.S. Citizens: Under the Affordable Care Act, all US citizens, nationals, and resident aliens are required to buy Obamacare compliant coverage (ACA-compliant coverage), unless they are exempt.
+Exempt US citizens include U.S. citizens who live outside the USA for 330 out of any 365-day period, or have the main place of work or employment, or the main residence in a foreign country, and are a legitimate resident of a foreign country.

 International Student insurance